This is a guide to many pandas tutorials, geared mainly for new users.

 The goal of this cookbook (by Julia Evans) is to give you some concrete examples for getting started with pandas.
 These are examples with real-world data, and all the bugs and weirdness that that entails.

 Here are links to the v0.1 release.
 For an up-to-date table of contents, see the pandas-cookbook GitHub repository.
-To run the examples in this tutorial, you’ll need to clone the GitHub repository and get IPython Notebook running.
-See How to use this cookbook.

 - A quick tour of the IPython Notebook: Shows off IPython’s awesome tab completion and magic functions.